Connect with others who understand.

 Here are some of the main ingredients in vaping products and how they may affect the skin:

-• Flavorings and additives — Eczema flares
+• Flavorings and additives — Worsen eczema flares

 Propylene Glycol

-Propylene glycol is a synthetic compound used in e-liquids to create vapor.
-Although generally recognized as safe for ingestion, propylene glycol has been shown to cause contact dermatitis in many cases.
-Individuals with eczema may be at additional risk or face more severe contact dermatitis symptoms.
+Propylene glycol is generally recognized as safe.
+But, in many cases, the compound has been shown to cause contact dermatitis.
+People with eczema have a higher risk of developing this rash and may face more severe symptoms.
 You can do a patch test to see if you’re allergic to propylene glycol.

 Nicotine